Bath and County Club: History

 The club was founded on 14 April 1858, in the style of established London gentlemen's clubs such as White's and Boodles.
 Other members' clubs in Bath had included the York Club at the York House Hotel, established in 1790, and the New Club at 5 Edgar Buildings, established in 1832.
 By 1861, both had merged fully into the new Bath and County Club.

 In September 1858, the Bath and County Club opened its doors at new premises, with 165 members.
-A large house at 21 Queen Square, Bath, was leased as its headquarters and furnished using the fittings from the defunct York Club.
+A large house at 21 Queen Square, Bath, was leased from the Rivers Estate as its headquarters and furnished using the fittings from the defunct York Club.
 Its membership was drawn from the many retired and serving military officers living in and around Bath, as well as professionals, politicians including Members of Parliament, and landed gentry.

 In the 1870s the club acquired an additional lease on 22 Queen Square next door, as well as the entire block of buildings behind and to the west and north, facing Queen's Parade and Queen's Parade Place, including a property called Victoria House.

 Throughout the 19th and early 20th centuries, the Bath and County Club was famous for its lavish annual balls.
 Usually held in April at the end of the traditional Bath season, they were hosted in the Upper Rooms, now called the Bath Assembly Rooms.